npgeorgiou-zz/campaigns/README.md

 - Low-level Services that implement specific functionalities.
 Examples are: Cache, FileSystem.
 Peripheral to the actual system.

 When we make something using this approach:
-- The practical benefits are modularity, replaceability, testability, clear boundaries, etch.
+- The practical benefits are modularity, interchangeability, testability, clear boundaries, etch.
 - The overhead is constant attention on where stuff belong, and how information gets transferred across boundaries so that one layers' details or vocabulary do not leak into another.
  - The mechanism by which we achieve it is Inversion of Control, Interfaces, and translating data from one layer's